Program implementation process

 6. Program launch

-At the conclusion of the public education effort, Northborough Power Choice will launch.
-Any account on National Grid’s Basic Service will be automatically enrolled in the program, unless they choose to opt out.
+At the conclusion of the public education effort, Northborough Power Choice launched.
+Accounts on National Grid’s Basic Service were automatically enrolled in the program, unless they chose to opt out.
 (Automatic enrollment is state law.)
-Any electricity customer who has a private electricity supply contract at this time will not be automatically enrolled but will be able to enroll quickly and easily if they wish.
-Northborough Power Choice will launch with May 2025 meter reads.
+Electricity customers who had private electricity supply contracts were not be automatically enrolled but are able to enroll quickly and easily if they wish.
+Northborough Power Choice launched with May 2025 meter reads.